carlshan/CalculatorApp/README.md

 } from 'react-native';
 ```

-If you run the application now using `npm start`, you should see the following:
+If you run the application now using `npm start`, you should see something similar to the following:

 ![Calculator](https://kylewbanks.com/images/post/react-native-tutorial-3.png)